When mysqld starts, it reads all grant table contents into memory. The in-memory tables become effective for access control at that point.

 Table and column privilege changes take effect with the client's next request.

-Client applications may cache the database name; thus, this effect may not be visible to them without actually changing to a different database or flushing the privileges.
+Client applications may cache the database name; thus, this effect may not be visible to them without actually changing to a different database.

 Global privileges and passwords are unaffected for a connected client.
 These changes take effect only for subsequent connections.